focyte/Bash-RNAseq/README.md

 # RNA Sequencing Analysis Pipelines

-This GitHub repository contains two pipelines for RNA Sequencing analysis: one for raw RNA sequencing read data (**RawReads**) and the other for pre-processed data (**PreProcessed**).
+This GitHub repository contains two pipelines for RNA Sequencing analysis: one for initial anlysis of RNA sequencing read data (**Quality Control**) and the other for alignment and mapping of reads to reference genome and counting of features (genes) (**Main Pipeline**).
 Each pipeline consists of a series of Bash scripts that automate key steps in RNA sequencing data analysis, along with additional Python and R scripts for downstream analysis.

-## RawReads Pipeline

-### Requirements
+## Requirements

-#### Software
+### Software
 - [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
 - [Cutadapt](https://cutadapt.readthedocs.io/en/stable/)
 - [TrimGalore](https://www.bioinformatics.babraham.ac.uk/projects/trim_galore/)